 Do not hesitate to contact us with questions, comments, or ideas:

 Although many children are malnourished upon adoption, very few resources are available to parents that are specific to the nutrition of adopted children.
 In fact, the medical research into the area of adoption nutrition is almost nonexistent.
-The first comprehensive studies targeting adoption nutrition are currently being completed at the University of Minnesota.
+The first comprehensive studies targeting adoption nutrition were recently completed at the University of Minnesota.
 Information from these studies was used by SPOON Foundation to inform their work in the area of Adoption Nutrition.

 As a part of its mission, SPOON Foundation seeks to improve the health of both orphans and adoptees.
-To address adoptee health and nutrition, SPOON Foundation developed this Adoption Nutrition website, sends out monthly online newsletters, and organizes monthly webinars on topics pertinent to adoptee nutrition.
+To address adoptee health and nutrition, SPOON Foundation developed this Adoption Nutrition website.